peterkannam/peterkannam.github.io/README.md

 ## Research Experience - *Earth History and Tectonics Laboratory Group*, Dartmouth College

-For all four years of my Earth Sciences major at Dartmouth College, I was a member of the *Earth History and Tectonics Laboratory Group* under principle investigator Justin Strauss.
+For the final three years of my Earth Sciences major at Dartmouth College, I was a member of the *Earth History and Tectonics Laboratory Group* under principle investigator Justin Strauss.
 This experience allowed me to gain exposure to all steps of the research process.
 While part of this lab group, I processed geochemical samples, used laboratory instrumentation to develop my own geochemical dataset, and analyzed that dataset to complete independent research and ultimately a senior thesis.

 ### ***Changing Host Phases of Sedimentary Mercury in the Road River Group of Yukon, Canada***: Senior Thesis (2022) and GSA Connect Poster (2021)